bogzbonny/yeehaw/docs/01_getting_started.md

 ## Performance Considerations

-TL;DR - Elements should cache their own drawing content, also things may be slighly laggy while in debug mode if deeply nested containers are used.
+TL;DR - Elements should provide drawing updates only when actually necessary, also things may be slightly laggy while in debug mode if deeply nested containers are used.

 The current design of the drawing system favours graphical flexibility over performance.
-Each element must implement the `Drawing` function which in turn returns a list of individual positions to draw (`DrawChPos`) which are relative to itself, for each redraw a container element will then reposition all the draw information of sub-elements.
-Additionally each container also processes styles which change relative to time or position (gradients), All this reprocessing which takes place in container elements is computationally inefficient as it occurs with each redraw cycle (on changes).
-The inefficiency introduced by the current design may lead to slightly laggy interfaces but primarily only when compiled in debug mode and if deeply nested containers are used.
+Each element must implement the `Drawing` function which in turn returns `DrawUpdate`'s which can list of individual cell updates.
+For each redraw, container elements will then reposition all the draw information of their respective sub-elements.
+All this reprocessing which takes place in container elements is computationally inefficient as it occurs with each redraw cycle where changes occur.
+The inefficiency introduced by the current design may lead to slightly laggy interfaces but primarily only when compiled in debug mode and if deeply nested containers are used AND if those elements are providing continuous drawing updates.
 Use of parallel computation with rayon has been implemented to help mitigate these inefficiencies.
-As such Elements are expected to cache their own drawing information to minimize the computational burden at render time.
+In conclusion, to minimize the computational burden at render time, Elements should track their own state and only respond with drawing updates (in `fn drawing(..)`)  when their are actual state changes which warrant redrawing.